The Naming of the Canyon and JH Whitney

 Whitney 1900 homestead patent for 155.79 acres bought for cash from the federal government

-On the plat map I have enclosed the 1888 claim in green and the larger 1900 claim in yellow (see the GeoCommunicator page for plat maps)
+On the plat map I have enclosed the 1888 claim in green and the larger 1900 claim in yellow.

-This small headstone in the middle of the picture is located in the Garden of Pioneers in the Eternal Valley Memorial Park in Newhall, California, part of which used to be the old Lyon Station Cemetery.
+This small headstone in the middle of the picture is located in the Garden of Pioneers in the Eternal Valley Memorial Park in Newhall, California.
+It hopefully marks the grave of all three Whitney children.
+(Photo taken on 9/6/2009.)

 Mable A.